grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 ### --- (on the surface in a storm; wave porn)

-* [ ] _They need to recharge batteries, so they come up on the surface, at night.
-The plan is for the Gnat to run intercept._
+* [ ] _They need to recharge batteries, so they come up on the surface, at night, in a storm.
+Their batteries are too low, so they are forced to run on the surface in big weather._
+	* [ ] "There's some 10 meter waves out there Captain."

-* [ ] _They come up in a moderate storm; the whine, push and crash of the boat and engines sounds like Dopesmoker_
+* [ ] _ the whine, push and crash of the boat and engines sounds like Dopesmoker_
+	* [ ] Hemi is forced to steer the boat from the bridge in the weather
+	* [ ] Gregory is up on the lookout (Is there a lookout ring on a mast? that might be cool and explain why Gregory doesn't make it back below in time.)

-* [ ] _hours go by, boredom sets in; the Gnat and the Prospect stay in touch via CB-style ship-to-ship radio_
+* [ ] _hours go by, boredom sets in; the Gnat and the Prospect stay in touch via CB-style ship-to-ship radio.
+The Gnat can't take the waves and has to dive and just stay down.
+They'll have to pick Shakes back up later._

 * [ ] _they are all half-asleep on the midnight watch: bleary-eyed, staring at the dials, bored out of their minds, numb from the sensory deprivation sound, hum, and vibration of the ceaseless and unvarying engine rumbling through the boat_
 	* {nobody is on sonar because it's not military ship, and because you can't hear anything above the sound of the engine anyway}